DPDP Act for Hospitals - Essential mandates from DPDP Act for healthcare industry

 Prohibited actions include selling patient lists or using health data for unrelated commercial purposes.
 Fresh consent is mandatory every time the purpose changes.

-Real scenario.
-A cancer patient shares data for chemotherapy planning.
+Real-world scenario A cancer patient shares data for chemotherapy planning.
 The hospital later wants to invite her to a paid support group.
 That invitation can only go out if she separately agreed to marketing communications.

 Confidentiality of Hospitals' patient data